-When the issue with Anaconda is resolved, enter Yes to setup networking, and then specify that DHCP is to be used by eth0 and eth1.
+Note: Alternatively you can enter Yes to setup networking, and then specify that DHCP is to be used by eth0 and eth1.
 You will then have the ability to transfer files over the network via FTP or SCP.
 In addition, the backup and restore shell scripts will be capable of transferring the dump files to/from remote systems.